NoamEliel/BarOmatic/README.md

 ## 🚀 Highlights

 Modern WPF GUI – No more console input, just a clean, interactive interface.
-Modern WPF GUI – No more console input, just a clean, interactive interface.
 Smart Drink Calculations – Accounts for:
 Time of day (Morning / Afternoon / Evening)
 Social vs. Professional events